jbweston/miniver/README.md

 This is the same problem that Versioneer solves, but Miniver is less than 200 lines of code, whereas Versioneer is over 2000.
-The tradeoff is that Miniver only works with Git and Python 3.5 (or above), and has only been tested on Debian Linux and Mac OSX (automated with Travis) and for Windows on Appveyor.
+The tradeoff is that Miniver only works with Git and Python 3.5 (or above).

 Support for Python 2 is not a goal, as Python 2 is fast approaching its end of life (2020), and we want to encourage people to use Python 3!